 Pork is one of the most versatile meat there is.
 It has a neutral taste that works perfectly with seasonings that enhances its flavors.
 This garlic pork chop will fill your appetite with its aromatic flavor, glazed over with sugar, and worcestershire sauce.
 This savory pork dish is so easy to make, you’ll be dishing them out in no more than 90 minutes!
 For a step-by-step guide, be sure to check out our recipe tutorial video, too.

-This homey meal will surely be your family’s new favorite pork recipe.
+This homey meal will surely be your family’s new favorite pork recipe and it is also perfect to try on your romantic dinner for two.
 Serve these sweet and savory garlic pork chops with light and hearty Sweet Potato Salad to complete your fulfilling meal.

 Making Glazed Brown Sugar And Garlic Pork Chops